 Who is Jesus?

 We have heard the Name.
-But do we know the Person?
+Do we know the Man?

 Who is the Man Jesus?

 Why is it that sometimes the demonic powers do not respond to people who call themselves Christians?
 Though the Bible says everything we ask He will be given when we receive it and it’s done in Jesus’ name.
 Still we see many so-called Christians for whom it is not working.
 People pray and often don’t seem to find answers.

 I remember that frustration in my life in the early experience of my Christian walk.
 I’d often rebuke the power of the enemy and nothing happened.

 I remember one time I was standing in front of a satanist high priest where they asked me to come to Cleveland to deal with him.
 He wanted to be set free from bondages.
 His appearance and dress were such that when I came into the room the evil appearance and the evil things that were on him were almost devastating to my faith.